Web App / Gaming Platform

 Reflection

-— Rupesh Chavan, Product & UI/UX Designer
+— Rupesh Chavan, Lead Product Designer

 "The hardest constraint wasn't visual — it was informational.
 Surfacing the right game to the right user, without requiring them to already know what they want, was the true design problem."